-Student can submit the application by completing the Admission Form.
-Students most provide certified copies of the passport, academic, English, and other required documents.
+Students can submit the application by completing the Admission Form.
+Students must provide certified copies of their passports, academic, English, and other required documents.

 Offshore international students must apply through an authorised agent.
-An offshore student must also complete the GTE form and provide required evidence documents.
+An offshore student must also complete the GTE form and provide the required evidence documents.

-Student can access the application form on our website via your agent, or directly at AIIHE.
+Students can access the application form on our website via their educational agents or directly at AIIHE.